tahmedge/CETE-LREC/CETE Fine-Tuning/HuggingFacePytorchTransformer/README.md

 ## To run different models, see the run.txt file for instruction.

-PyTorch-Transformers (formerly known as `pytorch-pretrained-bert`) is a library of state-of-the-art pre-trained models for Natural Language Processing (NLP).
+HuggingFace Transformer (formerly known as `pytorch-pretrained-bert` or `PyTorch-Transformers`) is a library of state-of-the-art pre-trained models for Natural Language Processing (NLP).

 The library currently contains PyTorch implementations, pre-trained model weights, usage scripts and conversion utilities for the following models: